francoismichel/ssh3-spec/draft-michel-ssh3.md

 the remaining stream bytes will be used arbitrarily by the SSH3 protocol to carry the content of a channel.
 For experimental purpose, the signal value is chosen at random and will change over time.
+The current signal value is `0xaf3627e6`.
 The content of an HTTP/3 stream carrying an SSH3 channel is illustrated below.

 ~~~~